 You will now see that your newly created subscription is active.
 The invoice for the first billing cycle has already been generated.

 What happens when your customer falls in love with your service and wants to purchase more?
 This common scenario is easily handled with Invoiced.
 We will even (optionally) calculate and bill the prorated amount when switching a plan, quantity, or addons in the middle of the billing cycle.

 You can edit a subscription by opening the subscription in the dashboard and clicking the Edit button in the top right corner.

-This allows you to change the quantity, add additional add-on items, add a discount, or an additional subscription.
+This allows you to change the quantity, add subscription addons, discounts, and taxes.

 Once your subscription is running you might want to change when it renews next.
 The reason might be that the customer wants the subscription to renew on a certain day of the month, maybe the wrong start date was chosen, or else you want to issue invoices sooner.